Skip to main content

 OLMOS PARK, Texas – A neighbor told Olmos Park police he heard screams and saw a fight between Brad Simpson and Suzanne Clark Simpson before she was reported missing, according to an arrest warrant affidavit.

-Brad Simpson, 53, was booked early Wednesday morning on charges of assault causing bodily injury-family violence and unlawful restraint.
-His bond amount is still pending.
+Brad Simpson, 53, was booked early Wednesday morning at the Kendall County Jail on charges of assault causing bodily injury-family violence and unlawful restraint.
+His bond amount was $2 million, or $1 million for each charge.

 The Olmos Park Police Department is searching for his wife, Suzanne Clark Simpson, who has been missing since Sunday.